The complete guide to change manager roles and responsibilities

 Establishing a small team

-In medium-sized enterprises, forming a small change management team led by a Change Manager can be more effective.
-This team can operate a Change Advisory Board (CAB) that regularly reviews and prioritizes changes.
-The Change Manager should ensure that only changes with significant risks or benefits are brought to the CAB, handling smaller, low-risk changes independently.
+In medium-sized enterprises, forming a small change management team led by a change manager can be more effective.
+This team can operate a CAB that regularly reviews and prioritizes changes.
+The change manager should ensure that only changes with significant risks or benefits are brought to the CAB, handling smaller, low-risk changes independently.

 Coordinating distributed change management in larger organizations